Math3wsl3vi/hospital-management-software/README.md

 ### **Android Application (Follow-up App)**

 - **Frontend**:
-  - **React Native/Flutter**: A framework for building native mobile applications using JavaScript and React.
+  - **React Native**: A framework for building native mobile applications using JavaScript and React.
 It allows for building iOS and Android apps with a single codebase.

 - **State Management**:
   - **Zustand**: Used to manage the application’s state, ensuring consistent data flow across screens.